nikogarro/HellenicDrones/README.md

 💡 If you run into any issues or need more guidance visit [here](https://conda.io/projects/conda/en/stable/user-guide/install/index.html#installation).

-⚡ To speed up the process of installing new depedencies we will use Libmamba a faster conda solver which can yield +50-80% resolving speeds.
+⚡ To speed up the process of installing new depedencies we will use Libmamba a faster conda solver which can yield +(50-80)% resolving speeds.
-Do this by putting the following commands on Anaconda Prompt.
+Do this by running the following commands on Anaconda Prompt:
 ```bash
 conda update -n base conda
 ```